-I never fully understood wind power before I saw it with my own eyes and felt it on my own skin.
+I never fully understood wind energy before I saw it with my own eyes and felt it on my own skin.
 It’s hard to imagine how a simple breeze can power a whole house, but with a few simple experiments, you can teach your kids all about this form of alternative energy.

-Discovering Wind Power
+Discovering Wind Energy

 It’s so simple to experiment with wind power!
 Do you have a simple pinwheel toy?
 Hold it up the the wind and watch it go.
 If you don’t have any wind, hold it up in front of a fan.
 This very simple toy can show your child just how a wind turbine works.
 The toy spins around just like the large blades of a turbine.